ArtistXoder/mozmile/README.md

 # For Multiplayer Online

-1) ```create a NoIP account. if you didn't create an account than you can run in the terminal sudo /usr/local/bin/noip2termainl```
+1) ```create a NoIP account. if you didn't create an account than you should create one than. you can run in the terminal sudo /usr/local/bin/noip2termainl```
 2) ```to make sure everything is working right sudo noip2 ­-S (Capital “S”)```
 3) ```Don't forget to use DMZ in your router.
 An also make sure port forwarding is setup these are the port number to open 25565 tcp```